HomeGuidesChangelogDiscussions

 With Debug Mode activated on a device, you can:

-• Preview any in-app experience created in the Purchasely Console (paywalls, screens, flows…)
+• Preview any In-App Experience created in the Purchasely Console (Paywalls, Screens, Flows…): the draft version is visible

 Debug Mode only affects the device on which it is activated.